yogeshmangal/Java-Interview-Notes/Java/OOPS Concepts.md

 # OOPS Concepts

-Object-Oriented Programming is a methodology to design a program using classes and objects.
+**Object-Oriented Programming(OOPS)** is a methodology to design a program using classes and objects.
 It provides the following core concepts:

 ## 1. Class